-At the beginning of 2018 (or likely the end of 2017), you created goals for the year.
+At the beginning of this year (or likely the end of last year), you created goals for the year.
 They may have been financial or not, personal or business and likely a combination of all of these.

 As we enter into the final quarter of the year, how are you doing with those goals?
 If you’re like most business owners, they have probably changed over the year–new challenges and opportunities came up and you may have even shifted your business a bit.